Issuance with OpenID4VCI

 Wallet App

 The wallet uses the Wallet Backend to generate attestation private keys and sign the issuer’s nonce with them.
-It does this by sending a PerformIssuance or PerformIssuanceWithWia instruction, depending on whether or not a PID is being issued (which requires a WIA).
-Using one of these instructions, the App requests the Wallet Backend to provide a WIA and Proofs of Possession (PoPs) for the private keys by signing the c_nonce from the issuer.
-The following sequence diagram depicts how this happens.
+It does this by sending a PerformIssuance instruction, which returns one Proof of Possession (PoP) per generated key by signing the c_nonce from the issuer.

 sequenceDiagram